LER students will be traveling to Seattle January 11-14 to visit a variety of employers and learn what life is like in the PNW.

 Security

 There will be a security list provided to employers with your name and identifying information.
 At this time we have been told that none of our tour locations are restricted to US citizens only.
-Everyone must have a government-issued photo ID and be willing to provide whatever information is requested prior to the tour dates.
+Everyone must have a government-issued photo ID and be willing to provide whatever information is requested from these employers during the tour.

 Because of a variety of security issues, you may ONLY use your phone/camera and take photographs when you have specific permission from our tour guides.
 We will ask and notify you.
 Otherwise, please do NOT take photos inside facilities.